Be the One (Dua Lipa song): Background and composition

 "Be the One" was written by Lucy Taylor, Digital Farm Animals and Jack Tarrant.
 They wrote it about the miscommunication in a relationship Taylor was in at the time.
 A good friend of Dua Lipa's, Taylor played the song for her and offered her to record it, prior to Lipa releasing any music.
 Lipa immediately fell in love with the song, specifically citing the melodies and "persistent" lyrics as why; she thought it would be a perfect fit on her album.
 However, she was reluctant to record the song due to the fact that she did not write it.

 Following much pressure from her management and after she sang it once and realized how fun it was to sing, Lipa formed a personal connection to it, which she described as "different" than that to ones she has written due to the fact that when performing a song, she reminisces about having written it.
 Lipa then went into the studio with Taylor and Digital Farm Animals to complete the song.
 Lipa recalled having a fun time with them and felt as though she made the song her own.
 The song was recorded by Evelyn Yard at Sony/ATV Recording Studios while Lipa's vocals were recorded at TaP Studio / Strongroom 7 in London.
 The mixing was done by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia while John Davis mastered the song at Metropolis Studios in London.
 "Be the One" is one of the two songs on Lipa's self-titled debut studio album that Lipa does not have a writing credit on, with the other being "New Rules".

 Musically, "Be the One" is a soulful, dream pop, Europop and synth-pop song, with gospel and power pop elements.
-Constructed in verse–chorus form, the song runs for 3 minutes and 22 seconds and is composed in 4/4 time and the key of B♭ major, with a tempo of 176 beats per minute and a chord progression of F–E♭6–E♭maj7.
+Constructed in verse–chorus form, the song runs for 3 minutes and 22 seconds and is composed in 4/4 time and the key of F mixolydian, with a tempo of 176 beats per minute and a chord progression of F–E♭6–E♭maj7.
 It has an airy production, containing a tropical R&B beat, 1980s grooves, electropop riffs, layered melodies, a programmed drum loop, calypso synths, handclaps, a vinyl hiss, and a guitar arpeggio.
 Lipa uses sensuous alto vocals, spanning a range of F_{3} to D_{5}.
 Described by Lipa as about "self belief, perseverance, and fighting for what you want," the song sees her pleading for a romantic redemption after a falling out with her boyfriend.